Jason Myers: Jacksonville Jaguars

+2015 season

+On March 3, 2015, Myers signed with the Jaguars.
+He became just the third player from Marist to sign with an NFL team.
+He performed well in the preseason, making four of five field goal attempts, including one from 55 yards.
+On August 31, the Jaguars announced Myers had earned the starting role after trading veteran kicker Josh Scobee to the Pittsburgh Steelers.
+In Week 2 against the Miami Dolphins, Myers connected on a 58 yard field goal, one yard short of the Jaguars franchise record, and a game-winning 28-yarder with 40 seconds remaining.
+For the season, Myers converted 26 of 30 field goal attempts but struggled with extra points, converting 32 of 39 for a league-leading seven misses.

+2016 season

+Myers was more consistent to start the 2016 season, making all of his first 13 attempts under 50 yards.
+In total, Myers made 27 field goals from 34 attempts and 29 extra points from 32 attempts.
+He led the league with 12 attempts above 50 yards, tying for second most made with seven.
+He was named the best kickoff kicker in 2016 by Pro Football Focus.

+2017 season

-On October 17, 2017, Myers was released by the Jaguars after missing three long field goals including two 54-yard attempts in Week 6 against the Los Angeles Rams.
+On October 17, 2017, after six games, Myers was released by the Jaguars.
+In the prior three weeks, he had missed three field goals: a 52-yard attempt against the New York Jets and two 54-yard attempts against the Los Angeles Rams, both by a "significant margin".

 Seattle Seahawks (first stint)

-On January 3, 2018, Myers signed a contract with the Seattle Seahawks.
-On August 20, 2018, he was released by the Seahawks after losing the starting kicking job to veteran Sebastian Janikowski.
+On January 3, 2018, Myers signed with the Seattle Seahawks.
+On August 20, he was released after losing the starting kicking job to veteran Sebastian Janikowski.

 New York Jets

 On August 21, 2018, Myers was claimed off waivers by the New York Jets.
-He became the Jets' starting kicker after Taylor Bertolet was waived after the preseason.
-On October 14, 2018, Myers broke the Jets' franchise record for field goals with seven against the Indianapolis Colts as the Jets won 42–34.
-His performance that game earned Myers the American Football Conference (AFC) Special Teams Player of the Week.
+He became the starting kicker after Taylor Bertolet was waived after the preseason.

+During Week 6, Myers broke the Jets' franchise record for field goals with seven against the Indianapolis Colts as the Jets won 42–34.
+Myers was named AFC Special Teams Player of the Week for his performance.
 In the 2018 season, Myers converted 30 of 33 extra point attempts and 33 of 36 field goal attempts.
-Myers was named to the AFC Pro Bowl roster for his performance during the 2018 season.
+He was named to the Pro Bowl for his performance during the 2018 season.